paulsinclair51/briteTest/docs/LiteTest_Documentation.md

 <details>
 <summary>Click to view 2.
 LiteTest Repository Layout</summary>

-### 2. LiteTest Repository Layout
+## 2. LiteTest Repository Layout

-This section shows the layout of the GitHub repository `paulsinclair51/LiteTest` (core files and directories):
+This chapter shows the layout of the GitHub repository `paulsinclair51/LiteTest` (core files and directories):

 ```text